Equipment

 Lifeventure Pegless washing line: Very handy for drying washing.
 It’s just a bungee, but with two cords of elastic twisted together so the corners of clothes can be tucked between them.
 As long as there are two things to hook onto (like bikes!) you’re good to go.

-Universal plug: Cheap hotels and hostels tend not to have plugs in the sinks.
-We retaliate with these, so we can wash our clothes.
-One of the most useful items we have.
+Universal plug: Cheap hotels and hostels tend not to have plugs in the sinks, and Muslim countries will usually not have them.
+We use these if we need to wash our clothes.